vtex-apps/google-customer-reviews/docs/README.md

 2. Open the app settings

 3. Add your Merchant Center ID.
-You can get this value from the Google Merchant Center and Save.
+You can get this value from the Google Merchant Center.

+4. Click Save.

 ## Troubleshooting